 0xe000959b, VMware is unable to create a snapshot due to the freeze or thaw script used for preparing the guest operating system for the snapshot is not called correctly from VMware.

 Important This article is not for use with Windows Vista, with Windows Server 2008, or with later Windows operating systems.
 Starting with Windows Vista and with Windows Server 2008, Windows component installation is manifest-based.
-Trying to manually register specific components, as described in the following steps, can have unexpected results that may require you to reinstall Windows to resolve.
+Trying to manually register specific components, as described in the following steps, can have unexpected results that may require Windows be reinstalled to resolve.

 Don’t reregister dll’s on Windows 2008 or 2008 R2:

 Beginning with Windows Vista and Windows Server 2008, Windows component installation is manifest based, and most of the registry is locked down even to Administrator.
 However, the VSS binaries in Windows Vista and Windows Server 2008 still contain the code to perform self-registration.
 The code is removed in Windows 7 and 2008 R2.
-We don't suggest you to re-register VSS binaries in Windows Vista and Windows Server 2008 or later operating systems.
+It is not recommended to Re-register VSS binaries in Windows Vista and Windows Server 2008 or later operating systems.
 For more information please contact Microsoft, or refer to their documentation.